-Climate-related impacts to natural hydrology from rising seas, increasing air and water temperatures, and changing precipitation and storm patterns may reduce capacity for natural systems to uptake excess nutrients, regulate water flows, and support native vegetation, birds, fish, and other wildlife (CHNEP 2018a).
+Recurring severe weather and related impacts to natural hydrology from rising seas, increasing air and water temperatures, and changing precipitation and storm patterns may reduce capacity for natural systems to uptake excess nutrients, regulate water flows, and support native vegetation, birds, fish, and other wildlife (CHNEP 2018a).
 Wetland locations, quality, and types may be affected by changes in precipitation patterns and water availability because of increased evapotranspiration and increased water demand with higher temperatures (FWC 2016).
 Changes to wetlands will in turn affect freshwater flows and watershed boundaries.
-Potential effects of climate change on hydrology, like seasonal shifts in flow, flashiness from increased storm intensity, saltwater intrusion, and shifting isohaline zones may make restoration of historical flowways and watershed boundaries difficult, and in some areas unattainable (Twilley 2001).
+Potential effects on hydrology, like seasonal shifts in flow, flashiness from increased storm intensity, saltwater intrusion, and shifting isohaline zones may make restoration of historical flowways and watershed boundaries difficult, and in some areas unattainable (Twilley 2001).
 Nevertheless, reestablishing landscape-scale flowways and protecting tidal tributary isohaline zones is a management priority.
-Ongoing and future comprehensive watershed restoration planning and project design should consider projected climate change impacts on water availability and flow regimes.
-For example, hydrologic models can simulate alternate future climate change scenarios (see Hydrologic Restoration Action 1) to be used in future hydrological restoration planning.
+Ongoing and future comprehensive watershed restoration planning and project design should consider projected impacts on water availability and flow regimes.
+For example, hydrologic models can simulate alternate future conditions scenarios (see Hydrologic Restoration Action 1) to be used in future hydrologic restoration planning.

-- Hydrologic Restoration Action 1: Conduct data collection, modeling, and analyses to support hydrologic restoration - Hydrologic Restoration Action 2: Increase fresh surface water and groundwater availability to support healthy natural systems - Water Quality Improvement Action 3: Reduce urban stormwater and agricultural runoff pollution
+- Hydrological Restoration Action 1: Conduct data collection, modeling, and analyses to support hydrological restoration - Hydrological Restoration Action 2: Increase fresh surface water and groundwater availability to support healthy natural systems - Water Quality Improvement Action 3: Reduce urban stormwater and agricultural runoff pollution

-Activity 3.1: Support integrated and coordinated watershed management planning to protect headwaters, restore and reduce channelization and barriers to fish and wildlife passage in flowways, restore floodplains and increase connectivity, and reestablish historical flow direction, volume, and timing to receiving waters.
-Incorporate a resilient systems approach that integrates nature-based solutions and improvements to critical infrastructure to increase resiliency of hydrologic systems to future climate stressors.
+Support integrated and coordinated watershed management planning to protect headwaters, restore and reduce channelization and barriers to fish and wildlife passage in flowways, restore floodplains and increase connectivity, and reestablish historical flow direction, volume, and timing to receiving waters.
+Incorporate a resilient systems approach that integrates nature-based solutions and improvements to critical infrastructure to increase resiliency of hydrologic systems to future stressors.
+Location: CHNEP area.